Lichtso/curve_cad/README.md

 ## Context Menu > Bezier CAD

 ### Fillet
-Select spline points to round them by inserting arcs.
+Select spline points to round them by inserting arcs or chamfers.
 Only works on corners between straight lines with handle type "vector".

 ### Boolean
 Select exactly two bezier splines to combine their area into a new one by union, intersection or difference.
+For the difference mode the order of selection matters.
+The active spline can be defined by deselecting and selecting one vertex again.

 ### Intersection
 Select at least two segments to split them at their intersections.